DipikaJothinathan/R/README.md

- K-Mean clustering to analyze salary trends across various undergraduate majors, focusing on starting and mid-career earnings to identify the most financially rewarding fields.
+ K-means clustering to analyze salary trends across various undergraduate majors, focusing on starting and mid-career earnings to identify the most financially rewarding fields.